enterlab/cordevicljs/README.md

 ## License

-Copyright © Enterlab 2015-2016
+Copyright © Enterlab 2015-2019

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+Logos/images are strictly Copyright © Enterlab 2015, and can only be used for personal purposes.
+In other words - replace with your own logos/icons/images for real purpose apps/usages.